yusinto/ld-redux/README.md

   flags,
 });
 ```

+The `subscribe` property is optional.
+This defaults to true which means by default you'll get automatic live updates
+of flag changes from the server.
+You can turn this off and manually subscribe to flag changes through the ldClient
+object if for some reason you don't want to get live updates.

 The `user` property is optional.
 You can initialise the sdk with a custom user by specifying one.
 This must be an object containing
 at least a "key" property.
 If you don't specify a user object, ldRedux will create a default one that looks like this: